Elkmar/Gradient-Background-Generator/README.md

 # Gradient-Background-Generator
-Gradient Background Generator for design
+Gradient Background Generator as an exercice for ZTM Academy